Inova Health System: History

 In 2010, Inova sold its Cameron Glen Care Center and Commonwealth Care Center nursing homes to Northern Virginia Health Investors, a joint venture of Commonwealth Care of Roanoke and Smith/Packett Med-Com, which operated the facilities for a few years before building new ones in Sterling and Oakton.

 Inova opened its second HealthPlex in the Lorton area in March 2013.

 For a few years previous, health care provider Kaiser Permanente had been moving away from referring its subscribers to Inova facilities, instead fostering relationships with Reston Hospital Center in western Fairfax County and Virginia Hospital Center in Arlington.
 Inova joined with Aetna to form a jointly owned health insurance company, Innovation Health Plans, in 2012.
 In 2013, Inova and Kaiser completely broke ties.

 After several years of planning to expand into the field of genomic medicine, Inova announced in February 2015 that it had signed a 99-year lease with an option to buy for ExxonMobil's 117-acre campus in Merrifield, intending to use the property as the site for the Inova Center for Personalized Health, a facility to provide research, education and patient treatment through therapies tailored to the individual patient based on their genetics.

 In 2016, Inova and the University of Virginia Health System announced an agreement to form a partnership between the two systems.
 This includes a regional campus of UVA at Inova Fairfax, the development of a Global Genomics and Bioinformatics Research Institute at the Inova Center for Personalized Health, and a research partnership between the cancer centers of the two facilities.

-On April 9, 2018, J. Knox Singleton retired as CEO of Inova Health System naming J. Stephen Jones, MD as his successor.
+On April 9, 2018, J. Knox Singleton retired as CEO of Inova Health System, naming J. Stephen Jones, MD as his successor.

-On June 30th, 2020, Inova purchased ExxonMobil's 117-acre campus in Merrifield for $182.5 million.
+On June 30, 2020, Inova purchased ExxonMobil's 117-acre campus in Merrifield for $182.5 million.

+On October 2, 2023, Inova launched a "comprehensive rebranding initiative with a fresh new logo, look and tone."

+Starting in 2015, Inova hired private military contractor Allied Universal to provide security guards with de-escalation training, to help prevent violent incidents.